One Laptop per Child: Criticism

 At the World Summit on the Information Society held by the United Nations in Tunisia from November 16–18, 2005, several African representatives, most notably Marthe Dansokho (a missionary of United Methodist Church), voiced criticism towards the motives of the OLPC project and claimed that the project presented solutions for misplaced priorities, stating that African women would not have enough time to research new crops to grow.
 She added that clean water and schools were more important.
 Mohammed Diop specifically criticized the project as an attempt to exploit the governments of poor nations by making them pay for hundreds of millions of machines and the need of further investments into internet infrastructure.
 Others have similarly criticized laptop deployments in very low income countries, regarding them as cost-ineffective when compared to far simpler measures such as deworming and other expenses on basic child health.

 Lee Felsenstein, a computer engineer who played a central role in the development of the personal computer, criticized the centralized, top-down design and distribution of the OLPC.

 In September 2009, Alanna Shaikh offered a eulogy for the project at UN Dispatch, stating "It's time to call a spade a spade.
 OLPC was a failure."

-A 2012 NPR report on OLPC’s implementation in Peru found that while the laptops generated enthusiasm and improved digital familiarity among students, academic researchers observed little to no measurable improvement in math or reading scores.
+A 2012 NPR report on OLPC's implementation in Peru found that while the laptops generated enthusiasm and improved digital familiarity among students, academic researchers observed little to no measurable improvement in math or reading scores.
 The report also highlighted issues with program oversight and limited teacher training in some regions.

+In 2026, The Digital Delusion, a book by Jared Cooney Horvath, inspired many U.S. parents and school officials to reassess the use of laptops and tablets in classrooms.
+When one North Carolina school district experimented with "tech-free" Tuesdays and Thursdays, teachers reported that students were more engaged.